Dive computer: Ergonomic considerations

 If the diver cannot effectively use the dive computer during a dive it is of no value except as a dive profile recorder.
 To effectively use the device the ergonomic aspects of the display and control input system (User interface) are important.
 Misunderstanding of the displayed data and inability to make necessary inputs can lead to life-threatening problems underwater.
 The operating manual is not available for reference during the dive, so either the diver must learn and practice the use of the specific unit before using it in complex situations, or the operation must be sufficiently intuitive that it can be worked out on the spot, by a diver who may be under stress at the time.
 Although several manufacturers claim that their units are simple and intuitive to operate, the number of functions, layout of the display, and sequence of button pressing is markedly different between different manufacturers, and even between different models by the same manufacturer.
 Number of buttons that may need to be pressed during a dive generally varies between two and four, and the layout and sequence of pressing buttons can become complicated.
 Experience using one model may be of little use preparing the diver to use a different model, and a significant relearning stage may be necessary.
+Previous experience may even be a disadvantage when the knowledge of one system may confuse the diver who needs to use a different system under stress.
 Both technical and ergonomic aspects of the dive computer are important for diver safety.
 Underwater legibility of the display may vary significantly with underwater conditions and the visual acuity of the individual diver.
 If labels identifying output data and menu choices are not legible at the time they are needed, they do not help.
 Legibility is strongly influenced by text size, font, brightness, and contrast.
 Colour can help in recognition of meaning, such as distinguishing between normal and abnormal conditions, but may detract from legibility, particularly for the colour-blind, and a blinking display demands attention to a warning or alarm, but is distracting from other information.

 Several criteria have been identified as important ergonomic considerations: